1985

 Smith: "Yes, absolutely.
 On occasion we've been assisted by John Maldonado.
 He's always been very helpful, courteous and always solved our problem.
 We were experiencing a memory fault error.
 We called DPS and within 2 minutes we had the problem solved, so we were very happy about that."

-A Backup NOC in an Underground Bunker.
+A backup NOC in an underground bunker

 The multi-function and multi-protocol T/Mon NOC is an alarm master made to centralize alarm monitoring into a single platform.

-The T/Mon NOC, a multi-function and multi-protocol
+The T/Mon NOC, a multi-function and multi-protocol alarm master that provides a centralized platform for multiple devices.

 Storm: "You mentioned that you had a back up system as well.
 Was that part of a disaster recovery plan?"